ravenkls/twitter-analytics/README.md

 Note: The sentiment analysis techniques used are incredibly basic and will not give a true representation of what people's opinions are

+## What I learnt
+ - Using NLTK to process qualitative data
+ - Using a simple 'bag of words' model for sentiment analysis
+ - Using the Twitter API to gather data quickly

 ## Features
 * Accounting for double negatives
 * Visually pleasing CSS and JS transitions